 What are the Dangers of a Self-Cleaning Oven?

 Perhaps you were excited to see your oven had a self-cleaning option.
 Saying goodbye to back-breaking scrubbing and toxic oven cleaning products.
-A sparkling clean oven at the touch of a button – could it be too good to be true?
+A sparkling clean oven at the touch of a button – are self cleaning ovens too good to be true?

 What is a Self-Cleaning Oven?

 A self-cleaning oven uses high temperatures to burn away food deposits and leftovers, without the need for toxic oven cleaning products.
-A typical cleaning cycle takes several hours to complete, and locks for safety reasons.
+A self clean oven has a typical cleaning cycle that takes several hours to complete, and locks for safety reasons.

 The oven reduces food to ash with exposure to temperatures of around 932 degrees Fahrenheit.
 The self-cleaning oven sounds convenient, time-saving and cost-effective, making these ovens appealing to consumers.
 But are there any dangers involved in self-cleaning ovens?